 - Pain that radiates along the length of the affected nerve

 - Tingling or numbness in the areas of the body innervated by the affected nerve

 - Weakness in the muscle groups innervated by the affected nerve

-If it is determined that your chronic symptoms are caused by a herniated disc, talk to your doctor about treatment options.
+If it is determined that your chronic symptoms are caused by a herniated disc, talk to your physician about treatment options.
 In general, conservative treatment such as pain medication, exercise, behavior modification, or physical therapy can manage symptoms while resorption takes place.
 Occasionally, however, conservative treatment might prove ineffective.
 If chronic symptoms persist after several weeks or months, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures performed using advanced, endoscopic technology.